 \section{Inference for low-dimensional parameters of interest}

-In this section, we introduce two estimators for efficient inference of low-dimensional parameters of interest in high-dimensional generalized linear models.
-Both estimators leverage appropriately chosen subsample sizes to achieve statistical accuracy comparable to full-data methods, while substantially reducing computational cost.
-The first, referred to as the de-variance subsampling (DVS) estimator, emphasizes computational speed and flexibility, making it well-suited for scenarios where small pilot and main subsample sizes ($r_\mathrm{p}$ and $r$) are used.
-The second is a multi-step estimator, which may be more computationally economical than the DVS estimator when full-data accuracy is desired.
+In this section, we introduce two estimators for efficient inference of low-dimensional parameters of interest in large scale generalized linear models.
+Both estimators leverage suitably chosen subsample sizes to retain full-data statistical accuracy, while substantially reducing computational cost.
+The first, referred to as the DVS estimator, emphasizes computational speed and flexibility, making it well-suited for scenarios where small pilot and main subsample sizes ($r_\mathrm{p}$ and $r$) are used.
+The second, a multi-step estimator, is more computationally economical when full-sample accuracy is desired.